The Experience Matters More Than the Price!

 2. Organise your stall

-A simple trick of any stall owner is to ensure your layout of your items are easily seen and that it looks uncluttered.
-There should be order to the way you layout your items.
+A simple trick for any stall owner is to ensure the layout of your items is easily seen and that it looks uncluttered.
+There should be an order to the way you layout your stall.
 Group similar items together.
 Show how items may complement each other.
 If descriptions need to be written, make sure they are clear and concise.
+(Especially ingredient lists and allergy advice)

-You have a few seconds to catch a potential customers attention, if they can see what you have and understand what you are doing, then you are more than likely going to attract them into your stall too.
+You have a few seconds to catch the eye of a potential customer’s attention.
+If they can see what you have and understand what you are doing, then you are more likely going to attract them into your stall.

 3. Your customer is Special

-I know the customer isn’t always right and I am very much aware that there are some obnoxious customers that you would rather not deal with, but you may find that they are also your greatest spokespersons too!
+I know the customer isn’t always right and I am very much aware that there are some obnoxious, pain-in-the-ass customers that you would rather not deal with, but you may find that they are also your greatest spokespersons!

 Your customers keep you fed.
-They cloth you and they will take you to the high heady heights of bigger ventures if you so choose.
+They clothe you and they will take you to the heady heights of bigger ventures if you so choose.
 Make them feel special!

-If they leave feeling like you couldn’t care, they will not care about you.
+If they leave feeling like you don’t care, they will not care about you.

 Talk to your customer who is “just looking“.
 Ask what they may be interested in.
-Show your interest by talking about video, experiences and things you have seen or done, or used the items you are selling with.
+Show your interest by talking about videos, experiences and things you have seen or done, or used the items you are selling with.
+They will be back another day!

 4. Be the expert